Fortnite Season 8 release date – Season 8 map changes, skins, Battle Pass info, theories

 Aflood with anticipation

-As we slide further into the new year, Fortnite’s Season 8 is sailing ever closer, set to arrive in the next few weeks.
+Season 8 of Fortnite: Battle Royale is sliding ever closer, set to arrive in the next few weeks.
 So it’s about time we take a proper look at the deluge of theories and info on what to expect in this new season.
 Hint: think water.
 Lots of water.

 Aside: RPS may not be held responsible for any distress or bodily harm brought about as a result of our blatant overuse of water- and ice-related puns in the above paragraphs.